 By taking these steps, blended families can create an estate plan that is both fair and effective in meeting the needs of all family members.

-By working with The Law Firm of Jeffrey Burr, you can create an estate plan tailored to the needs of a blended family while complying with Nevada law.
+By working with The Jeffrey Burr Law Firm, you can create an estate plan tailored to the needs of a blended family while complying with Nevada law.
 Our attorneys provide guidance on trusts, beneficiary designations, guardianship arrangements, and tax-efficient strategies designed to protect your legacy and reduce family conflict.
 Contact us today to schedule a consultation at our Henderson or Las Vegas office.

 In Nevada, assets acquired during marriage are generally considered community property.
 For blended families, this can complicate inheritance if prior children are not properly provided for.
 An experienced Nevada estate planning attorney can structure trusts or agreements to clearly separate assets and avoid disputes.